NikolausBerl/UDACITY_Collaboration_And_Competition_Project/report.md

 Experimenting with different reward-functions, depending on the given task, can also lead better results.

-It would also be intersting if it is possible to solve the Problem with Proximal Policy Optimization
+It would also be intersting, if it is possible to solve the Problem with some adaptations of the Proximal Policy Optimization-Algorithm.